You report at the plush Hotel Taj West End in the heart of Bangalore at 3 pm and finish the check-in formalities for our exciting Golden Chariot Tour.

 8 PM: Grad traditional welcome at the Yeshwanthpur Railway Station.
 We finally board the Golden Chariot.
 Dinner is served in the trail

 On this day, our Golden Chariot Train Tour takes us to Mahabalipuram, 56 kilometers from our ride.
 As you enter this historic town, you are greeted by a sea of sculptures and ancient carvings.

-Tamilnadu is famous for its cuisines and we get a taste of it at the Radisson Blu Temple Bay Hotel, which is located by the scenic beach of the area.
-We get enough time to unwind by the beach post lunch.
+Tamil Nadu is famous for its cuisines and we get a taste of it at the Radisson Blu Temple Bay Hotel, located by the scenic beach of the area.
+We get enough time to unwind by the beach post-lunch.
 After this, we enjoy high-tea and head back to the Golden Chariot.
 Dinner is served in your royal carriage and then we retire for the night as our journey continues.

 7:30 AM: Arrival at Chennai Central Railway Station

 8 AM: A delightful breakfast aboard the train